Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ### RFQ Maker

 After connecting and authenticating with Valorem Trade, we can now make requests to the RFQ service.
-Here we will connect as an RFQ client and listen for incoming quote requests from takers, and respond with quotes.
+Here we will connect as an RFQ client, listen for incoming quote requests from takers, and respond with quotes.
 The full working example can be found [here](https://github.com/valorem-labs-inc/exchange-proto/blob/main/examples/RFQ_maker.ts).

-Note: the below code is for demonstration purposes only so you should creat your own robust steam handling for production.
+Note: the below code is for demonstration purposes only so you should create your own robust steam handling for production.

 ```typescript
 import { RFQ } from '../gen/rfq_connect';